Switching a blue/green deployment - Amazon Relational Database Service

 7. Allows write operations on the primary DB instance in the new production environment.

-After switchover, the previous production primary DB instance only allows read operations until it's rebooted.
+After switchover, the previous production primary DB instance only allows read operations until you set the read_only parameter to 0 and reboot the DB instance.

 You can monitor the status of a switchover using Amazon EventBridge.
 For more information, see Blue/green deployment events.

-If you have tags configured in the blue environment, these tags are moved to the new production environment during switchover.
-The previous production environment also retains these tags.
+If you have tags configured in the blue environment, these tags are copied to the new production environment during switchover.
 For more information about tags, see Tagging Amazon RDS resources.

 If the switchover starts and then stops before finishing for any reason, then any changes are rolled back, and no changes are made to either environment.